-Sensors deployed in the aviation industry measures the data during navigation of aircraft, monitoring of various systems, control functions of instruments.
+Sensors deployed in the aviation industry measures the data during navigation of aircraft, monitoring various systems, and controlling instruments.
 These data are utilized inefficient flight operations, improve aircraft performance and design improvements.

-Some of the sensors in instrumentation are tachometers, gauges to measure engine pressure and oil& fuel quantity, Altimeters, airspeed meters, etc. Sensors help in measuring the testing of the ground conditions, vibration and environment factors and provide useful inputs to pilot to manage the general operation and emergency conditions.
+Some of the instrumentation sensors are tachometers, gauges to measure engine pressure and oil& fuel quantity, Altimeters, airspeed meters, etc. Sensors help measure the testing of the ground conditions, vibration and environment factors and provide useful inputs to the pilot to manage the general operation and emergency conditions.

 4. Medical & Healthcare

 Signals generated by Sensors in Medical equipment, surgical instruments and devices are used for diagnosis, treatment and control functions by Doctors.